Appdynamics/Dynamic-Agent-MA/readme.txt

-Update the controller.env and optionally the app.env file with the relevant connection information for your controller, then run the run.sh script.
+Update the controller.env with the relevant connection information for your controller, then run the run.sh script.

 controller.env Parameter Reference

 All parameters:

 CONTROLLER_HOST
 CONTROLLER_PORT